 Nonetheless, on 7 January 2020, Chinese scientists were able to isolate the virus from an infected patient and perform genome sequencing.
 The sequence became available to the World Health Organization on 12 January 2020, thus facilitating laboratories from different countries to produce specific diagnostic PCR tests for novel infections.

-Virology of 2019-nCoV: Naming, Description as a Coronavirus, and Similarities
+Virology of SARS-CoV-2: Naming, Description as a Coronavirus, and Similarities

-The WHO named the newly discovered virus as 2019-nCoV.
+The WHO initially recommended the name 2019-nCoV for the novel coronavirus.
 Health officials and international media have also labeled the virus as the Wuhan coronavirus and Wuhan seafood market virus.
-The associated human disease has been called the Wuhan pneumonia.
+The absence of an official name raised concerns over the use of prejudicial informal names and confusing common parlance.

 The China CDC National Institute for Viral Disease Control and Prevention, Institute of Pathogen Biology, and Wuhan Jinyintan Hospital also isolated and reported five genomes of 2019-nCoV.
 These are BetaCoV/Wuhan/IVDC-HB-01/2019, BetaCoV/Wuhan/IVDC-HB-04/2020, BetaCoV/Wuhan/IVDC-HB-05/2019, BetaCoV/Wuhan/WIV04/2019, and BetaCoV/Wuhan/IPBCAMS-WH-01/2019.